dldl/sphinx-preview/README.md

 ## Usage

-- Open Atom in your at the root of your documentation.
+- Open Atom at the root of your documentation.
 - Press `ctrl-alt-o` on a `rst` file to open the preview

 ## How does it work ?